rsdoiel/pttk/pdtk-rss.1.md

 The rss renders an RSS file based on the content found in the directory tree provided.
-If it encounters a "blog.json" file then base of that tree it'll use that file to generate feed content any subdirectories found otherwise it'll generate a feed based on Markdown front matter encountered in Markdown documents with corresponding html files.
+If it encounters a "blog.json" file then base of that tree it'll use that file to generate feed content any sub directories found otherwise it'll generate a feed based on Markdown front matter encountered in Markdown documents with corresponding html files.

 pdtk rss walks the file system to generate a RSS2 file.
-It assumes that the directory for HTDOCS is is the base directory containing subdirectories in the form of /YYYY/MM/DD/ARTICLE_HTML where YYYY/MM/DD (Year, Month, Day) corresponds to the publication date of ARTICLE_HTML.
+It assumes that the directory for htdocs is the base directory containing sub directories in the form of /YYYY/MM/DD/ARTICLE_HTML where YYYY/MM/DD (Year, Month, Day) corresponds to the publication date of ARTICLE_HTML.